A-Z List | Accessible Info | Careers | Contact Us

 Your child will begin to:

-• Walk upstairs and downstairs, climb over furniture, jumps with two feet off the ground, walks backwards and sideways.
+- Walk upstairs and downstairs, climb over furniture, jump with two feet off the ground, walk backwards and sideways.

-Playing with your child helps your child grow and develop!
+Playing with your child helps them grow and develop!

 You can:

-• Pretend play with your child.
-Use old clothes, handbags and shoes to make believe.
+- Pretend play with your child.
+Pretend play helps your child learn about real life experiences.
+Use old clothes, handbags and shoes to play make believe.
 Role playing is a great way to help your child explore and express her feelings.

 2 1/2 to 3 1/2 years